carson-hunter5/subleva/README.md

 ## About
 Subleva aims to mitigate this contention by providing a quantitative approach to understanding migration from both perspectives and offers resources for migrants.

-## How to Set Up and Run
-To use Subleva, select the user persona that you would like to act as, and use the side bar links to navigate to and from pages.
-Once you are done with the user persona, please select the Log Out button at the bottom left of the side bar.

 ## Deployment

 To deploy this project run